kurund/kairo/README.md

 2. Fill in the title and description
 3. In the "Tags" field, enter comma-separated tags: `work, urgent`
 4. Tags appear in the task table and details view
+5. Press **F** to filter tasks by tag
+   - Shows list of all available tags
+   - Enter a tag name to filter (e.g., "work")
+   - Press "Clear" to show all tasks
+   - Filter persists when you close and reopen Kairo

 ### Using Tags in CLI